 Is it worth it to become a franchise owner?

-Yes, owning a franchise offers brand recognition and proven business models.
-But weigh initial investment and ongoing fees.
+Yes, owning a franchise offers brand recognition and proven systems, but weigh the investment and ongoing fees carefully.

 How much does a franchise owner make?